EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 investment_production
    In its simplest form, this is the name of a method to compute the production from a sector, as used when splitting the demand across agents.
-In other words, this the computation of the production which affects future investments.
+In other words, this is the computation of the production which affects future investments.
 In it's more general form, *production* can be a subsection of its own, with a "name" attribute.
 For
    instance: